Because smoking tobacco,

 one week to allow you to get over the initial strong yearnings.
 Don't be tempted

 to drink alcohol or go out socialising for this important week.

-2. Stay away from anything that was associated with smoking for a few days.
+2. Stay away from anything that was associated with smoking for at least three days.
 Coffee, computer, TV, telephone, alcohol, smoking friends etc.

 3. Remove clutter.
 Tidying up, clearing out unwanted and nicotine damaged items

 and cleaning the home can be very therapeutic in the first days of not smoking.

 Clean all clothes, soft furnishings and any possessions that smell of tobacco smoke or throw them away.

 4. Whenever the nicotine yearning pops into the brain take a very long deep

 breath, get up and stretch the body, arms and legs and shake the hands.